skip to Main Content

 6. We verify that all the taxes are up to date, including HOA fees when applicable;

-7. Our consultants follow up with a phone call to verify that the information is correct and establish the borrower’s ability to pay off the loan;
+7. Our consultants follow up to verify that the information is correct and establish the borrower’s ability to pay off the loan;

 8. We perform a site visit and take current, up-to-date photos;